godotengine/godot-docs/tutorials/navigation/navigation_using_navigationservers.rst

 At the start of the game, after loading a new scene, or after procedural navigation changes, any path query to a NavigationServer will return empty or a wrong value, as the navigation map is not updated until after the first physics frame.

-All nodes from the scene tree need to first upload their navigation related data to the NavigationServer, as each added or changed map, region or agent need to be registered with the NavigationServer.
+All nodes from the scene tree need to first upload their navigation-related data to the NavigationServer, as each added or changed map, region or agent need to be registered with the NavigationServer.
 Finally, the NavigationServer requires a **physics frame** for synchronization to update the maps, regions and agents.